 If anything is missing, USCIS may return the entire package to the petitioner or simply send a letter asking for the missing information.
 Sometimes items can get lost at the USCIS processing center, but a good immigration attorney can usually help you avoid any responsibility for this kind of delay by making certain that the paperwork with your Petition for Alien Relative is accurate and complete.

 If the lost item is simply a copy of a document, you can recopy it and send it again to USCIS upon their request.
 However, if USCIS misplaces the check for your I-130 filing fee ($535 as of December 23, 2016), you’ll have to cancel the check and issue a new one.
-A Sam Shihab & Associates immigration attorney familiar with the requirements for proper completion and filing of the forms is recommended for this process to go smoothly.
+A Shihab Burke, LLC, Attorneys At Law immigration attorney familiar with the requirements for proper completion and filing of the forms is recommended for this process to go smoothly.

 How Is the I-130 Petition for Alien Relative Reviewed?